LesTasker2023/Titanworks/README.md

 ---

-**🎯 Daedalus delivers enterprise-grade automation with startup-speed execution.
-Just commit your code - automation handles the rest!** 🚀
+**🎯 Daedalus delivers a complete full-stack platform with enterprise-grade automation and startup-speed execution.
+From authentication to deployment - just commit your code, automation handles the rest!** 🚀